-Lowell House cost a mere $3,620,000 to construct in 1930 and was one of the first two Houses established by the gift of Edward Harkness.
-Our benefactor’s colorful portrait hangs in the Dining Hall.
-Built by the firm of Coolidge, Shepley, Bulfinch, and Abbot, our neo-Georgian design won the Harleston Parker architectural medal in 1935.
-Ours is usually considered a premier example of the Harvard House form.
+Lowell House cost a mere $3,620,000 to construct in 1929 and Edward Harkness’ colorful portrait hangs in the Dining Hall.
+Architecturally speaking, this House is usually considered a premier example of the ‘Harvard House’ form.
 Dr. Charles U. Lowe, M.D., a member of the Lowell House Senior Common Room, and Lowell House historian, has written a history of how Harvard acquired the land on which Lowell House was built.

 The House was named for the Lowell family, closely identified with Harvard since John Lowell graduated in 1721.
 President Abbott Lawrence Lowell (1909-1933) instituted the House system, tutorials, the concentration system and reading period.
 His sister Amy Lowell (Pulitzer prize winning poet, and a lover of scandal credited with introducing D. H. Lawrence to America); his brother Percival Lowell (the astronomer who spearheaded the search for the planet Pluto); and his grandfather John Amory Lowell (a fellow of Harvard College for forty years).